 Best of all, we got to spend time with many of Australia’s finest chefs, sommeliers and foodies, from chefs Peter Gilmore and Dan Hunter to wine guru Matt Skinner and cheese expert Will Studd, not to mention chefs like Neil Perry who we’ve admired for most of our adult eating life.

-A warning is therefore in order: if you’re not a foodie, and if food isn’t a key way for you to discover a culture, perhaps you’d better drop back in a couple of weeks?
+A warning is therefore in order: if you’re not a culinary travel and if food isn’t a key way for you to discover a culture, then don’t be surprised if you start salivating and booking your next trip to Australia – and you start booking restaurant tables before your hotels!

 For the rest of you, meet mouthwatering Melbourne, starting with this tasty time-lapse.